eth-cscs/spack-batteries-included/README.md

 - OpenSUSE 15+
 - Arch Linux
 - Gentoo
+- Windows Subsystem for Linux with any of the above distro's.

+The system dependencies are glibc 2.23+ and FUSE 2.
+If your system supports rootless containers it likely has FUSE installed already!
+We can't statically link libfuse because it [calls a setuid executable with a hard-coded path](https://github.com/libfuse/libfuse/blob/f4eaff6af0be41f48368213bd72161c2c092a50f/lib/mount.c#L117-L121).

 Note: libfuse3 is supported too, but I have to polish the build script a bit.